YanivP/kuberfest/README.md

 1. Copy-pasting settings such as environment variables is annoying and often results in mistakes.

 ## Current version
-0.0.1a (do not use this for anything yet)
+0.0.1a (POC version, possibly buggy)

 ## Dependencies
 * pip